Wall Street rises as oil prices ease and the countdown ticks to the Fed's decision on interest rates

 So far, inflation has remained relatively tame, and it's near the Fed's target of 2%.
 But economists have been saying it may take months more to feel the full effects of tariffs.

-On Wall Street, solar stocks rose to recover some of their sharp losses from the day before, when worries flared about Congress possibly phasing out tax credits for solar and other alternative energy sources.
-First Solar rose 1.3%, but it's still down 16.8% for the week.
-Enphase Energy climbed 3.2% to trim its loss for the week to 20.9%.
+On Wall Street, some alternative-energy stocks rose to recover a portion of their sharp losses from the day before, when worries flared about Congress possibly phasing out tax credits for solar and green energy sources.
+Enphase Energy climbed 4.4% to trim its loss for the week to 20%.

-The yield on the 10-year Treasury fell to 4.37% from 4.39% late Tuesday.
-The two-year Treasury yield, which more closely tracks expectations for what the Fed will do with its overnight interest rate, held steady at 3.94%.
+The yield on the 10-year Treasury fell to 4.35% from 4.39% late Tuesday.
+The two-year Treasury yield, which more closely tracks expectations for what the Fed will do with its overnight interest rate, dropped to 3.91% from 3.94%.

 In stock markets abroad, indexes were mixed across Europe and Asia.